 As a vitreoretinal surgery fellow, Natalia Callaway M.D., M.S. examined 133 million records in the largest outpatient insurance database to find out if men and women receive the same surgical care for retinal detachments.
 Among over 60,000 cases, Dr. Callaway found that women were 34% less likely to receive surgical intervention.

-Vinit Mahajan M.D., Ph.D., associate professor of ophthalmology at Stanford and a co-author on the paper, said, “Disparities in our healthcare system need to be identified and corrected.
+Vinit Mahajan M.D., Ph.D., professor of ophthalmology at Stanford and a co-author on the paper, said, “Disparities in our healthcare system need to be identified and corrected.
 If you asked retina surgeons if they manage retinal detachments in men and women differently, they would say no. The surprising results from this study bring to light issues we weren’t even aware exist in our clinics and operating rooms."

 He added, “Dr. Callaway’s work using big data is especially significant right now as we are putting medicine under a magnifying glass to understand disparities in COVID-19 morbidity and mortality.”